sbb-design-systems/digital.sbb.ch/src/en/design-system/organisation/process/process.md

 ## Mode of Operation

 The various manifestations work in teams using the Kanban mode.
-The priorities of the tasks can be seen in the corresponding boards.{.lead}
+The priorities of the tasks can be seen in the corresponding boards. {.lead}

 <sbb-table-wrapper>